People living with HIV

-In 2013, there were 87 people living with HIV per 100,000 residents in Ulster, higher than the state (excluding NYC) rate of 84 and the rate in Orange (85), but slightly lower than in Dutchess (88).
-The rate of people in Ulster living with HIV has increased by 87% since 2000, the highest rate of increase in the region.
+In 2014, there were 84 people living with HIV per 100,000 residents in Ulster, slightly higher than the state (excluding NYC) and Dutchess rate of 82, but lower than Orange (92).
+The rate of people in Ulster living with HIV has decreased by 22% since 2002.

 Notes about the data